David's Squad Was Built Different — Modern Paraphrase | nocap.bible

 Taking Jerusalem Like It Was Nothing 🏰

-Fresh off the coronation, David and all Israel marched straight to — which at that point was called Jebus, because the Jebusites were still living there.
+Fresh off the coronation, and all marched straight to — which at that point was called Jebus, because the Jebusites were still living there.
 And the Jebusites had BIG confidence about their walls.

 "You're not getting in here."